anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter07.rst

 UIDs.
 Randomised UIDs result in errors when the application needs to set kernel capabilities (for example, in the case of VLAN trunking), or when a Pod shares data with other Pods via persistent storage.
 The "privileged mode" solution is not secure while "random UID" solution is error-prone.
 These techniques should therefore not be used.
-Support for proper user namespaces in Kubernetes has been introduced as an alpha feature in Kubernetes 1.25 :cite:t:`kubernetes-user-namespaces` (relevant KEP :cite:t:`kubernetes-kep-user-namespaces`).
+Support for proper user namespaces in Kubernetes has been introduced as an alpha feature in Kubernetes 1.25 :cite:t:`kubernetes-user-namespaces_ra2` (relevant KEP :cite:t:`kubernetes-kep-user-namespaces_ra2`).